-In my original white chocolate bark recipe, I used xylitol.
+In my original keto white chocolate bark recipe, I used xylitol.
 I've since found out that xylitol may affect insulin levels much more than erythritol.
 That's why I tend to stay away from it.
 And, it has been found to be toxic to pets.

 I found the bars got creamier after adding additional coconut milk powder.
 My first batch only used 2 teaspoons of coconut milk powder.
 I upped that to 2 tablespoons and the chocolate was noticeably softer and creamier.

 After making these sugar free white chocolate bars, I realized that I really need to invest in a silicone chocolate bar mold.
 So, I looked around online and ordered this one.
 It got great reviews.

 It's been really hot and humid here so it's certainly much safer to be in the refrigerator.
 Cocoa butter does melt in your hand so I like to eat it when it's been chilled.

 The fat content in this homemade white chocolate is fairly high.
 I wouldn't necessarily call these fat bombs, but you could certainly use them to add more fat into your diet.

 Lecithin is often used in commercially prepared chocolate and white chocolate as a stabilizing emulsifier.
 It will make your homemade chocolate smoother and creamier.

 Sugar Free White Chocolate Bars

-Melt together cocoa butter, Swerve, coconut milk powder, lecithin, stevia, and monk fruit in microwave, double boiler, or chocolate melter.
+- Melt together cocoa butter, Swerve, coconut milk powder, lecithin, stevia, and monk fruit in microwave, double boiler, or chocolate melter.

-Remove from heat and stir in vanilla.
+- Remove from heat and stir in vanilla.

 - Pour into molds

-Refrigerate (or freeze) until solid.
+- Refrigerate (or freeze) until solid.
 Remove from mold.

-Store covered in refrigerator.
+- Store covered in refrigerator.